BrenPatF/oracle_plsql_utils/powershell_utils/TrapitUtils/README.md

 :hammer_and_wrench: :detective:

-This module contains two powershell utility functions for unit testing following the Math Function Unit Testing design pattern.
+This module contains two powershell utility functions for unit testing following [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html).
 The first one supports the design pattern for testing in any language:

 - `Write-UT_Template` creates a template for the JSON input file required by the design pattern, based on CSV files specifying the structure.
 The template file includes scenarios that may be assigned against category sets, with placeholder records to be updated manually